lueckenlab/org-website/team/index.md

 {% capture text %}

 Outside of working hours, we enjoy hiking, Christmas markets, and the beautiful Munich city.
-Once in a year, together with Theis lab, we organize a workshop where we all live and work together for a week, usually in the astounishing Alps.
+Once in a year, together with Theis lab, we organize a workshop where we all live and work together for a week, usually in the astonishing Alps.

 {% endcapture %}